nicolasjusten95/algorithm-visualizer/README.md

 1. Install required npm packages: ``npm install``
 2. Start the application: ``npm start``
 3. Open [http://localhost:3000](http://localhost:3000) to view it in the browser

 ## Usage

 - Start the visualization of the sorting algorithm you want by clicking the corresponding button.
 - Generate a new random array by clicking the *Generate new array* button.
-- Set the array size by adjusting the *Array Size* slider.
+- Set the array size by navigating to the settings page and adjusting the *Array Size* slider.
-- Set the animation speed by adjusting the *Frames Per Animation* slider.
+- Set the animation speed by navigating to the settings page and adjusting the *Frames Per Animation* slider.

 ## Demo